 Pendants are a simple, yet extremely popular form of jewelry that come in a great variety of shapes, sizes, and materials.
 To gain discounts on pendants that are hard to find elsewhere, try your local pawn shop.

 Pinto Gold has long served Toronto by providing top-quality, used pendants and brooches at reasonable prices.
-Contact us today for more information!
+Contact us today for more information, or visit us in person at our store front.
+We’re conveniently located near the intersection of Yonge and Eglinton, just off the Yonge University Subway Line!